thecodingmachine/utils.log.errorlog_logger/README.md

 What is this package
 ====================

+<div class="alert"><strong>DEPRECATED!</strong> Warning, this package is deprecated in favor of
+<em>mouf/utils.log.psr.errorlog_logger</em> that implements the same logger, but with PSR-3
+compatibility.</div>

-This package contains an logger that logs messages in the PHP error log, using the error_log function.
+This package contains a logger that logs messages in the PHP error log, using the error_log function.

 Mouf package
 ------------